 Student & Alumni Spotlights

 We are always so proud of our students and their accomplishments!
 Check some of them out below:

-Matt Amira (Wingspan Ensemble Student 2001 – 2007) has appeared in numerous professional productions since studying at Wingspan Arts.
+Matt Amira (Wingspan Student 2001 – 2007) has appeared in numerous professional productions since studying at Wingspan Arts.
 He has starred in Fiddler on the Roof at The Goodspeed Opera House, South Pacific at Asolo Repertory Theater in Sarasota Florida, and Jersey Boys at Ogunquit Playhouse.
 Matthew also starred as Robby in the National Tour of Dirty Dancing and is currently performing in the North American tour of Beautiful.

-Jackson Demott Hill (Current Wingspan Student since 2013) has been in several independent films, short films and commercials.
+Jackson Demott Hill (Wingspan Student 2013 – 2018) has been in several independent films, short films and commercials.
 He was seen as a Powder Monkey in the Opera Billy Budd at BAM and Jon in A Doll’s House also at BAM.
-Most recently he made his Broadway Debut in Finding Neverland as George and Peter.
+He made his Broadway Debut in Finding Neverland as George and Peter.
 Jackson has also appeared on numerous television shows, such as The Marvelous Mrs. Maisel.

 Aneesa Folds (Wingspan Student 2006 – 2008) toured the country in Ragtime as Sarah’s Friend.
 She has also appeared in numerous shows at regional theaters in the Northeast including the Mac-Hayden and the Goodspeed Opera House.
-She is currently starring off-Broadway in both Sistas the Musical and This One’s for the Girls.
+She has starred off-Broadway in both Sistas the Musical and This One’s for the Girls.
 This fall she made her Broadway debut in Freestyle Love Supreme.

 Patrick Holden O’Neill (Wingspan Ensemble Student 2007 – 2009) has appeared in numerous television series (The Marvelous Mrs. Maisel, Louie, Boardwalk Empire, The Electric Company), films (The Immigrant), and many commercials.

-Casey Watkins (Current Wingspan Players Member since 2015) toured the country as Duffy in the Annie National Tour and as Nancy in the A Christmas Story National Tour.
+Casey Watkins (Wingspan Student 2015 – 2018) toured the country as Duffy in the Annie National Tour and as Nancy in the A Christmas Story National Tour.
 She also appeared in an Emmy Award-winning episode of Season 2 of Netflix’s Master of None as Young Denise.

-Alexander Weiss (Wingspan Players Member 2010-2013) was crowned the first ever US Masterchef Jr. While we didn’t teach him how to cook, we are still very proud of this huge accomplishment!
+Alexander Weiss (Wingspan Student 2010-2013) was crowned the first ever US Masterchef Jr. While we didn’t teach him how to cook, we are still very proud of this huge accomplishment!

 Our students have gone on to study at: